pointblue/TomKat/README.md

 -   2017-18 data replaces older management data, now in pastures aligned with vegetation survey data
 -   Summary statistics (ADA and total grazing days) recalculated with new data
 -   **Future wishlist:** Add map of ranch trials, mowing history, grazing chart

-#### Overall

--   Hosted on Github
--   Each display piece produced independently to facilitate hosting
--   **TO DO:** Update text on all pages to provide context relative to SMART goals and region (e.g. grassland bird declines)